 Also: BCC, non-melanoma skin cancer, nodular, superficial, mophoeic, pigmented

 Linked with: Squamous cell carcinoma (SCC), Gorlin's Syndrome, xeroderma pigmentosa and albinism

-Some potential problems experienced by individuals who have had basal-cell carcinoma include:
+Some potential problems and symptoms experienced by individuals who have had basal-cell carcinoma include:

 Medications and Treatments